green-loan-portal/green-loan-portal.github.io/index.md

 On some operating systems (particularly Windows), installing bcrypt is much more difficult than implied by the above message.
 Bcrypt is only used in Meteor for password checking, so the performance implications are negligible until your site has very high traffic.
 You can safely ignore this warning without any problems during initial stages of development.

 If all goes well, the template application will appear at http://localhost:3000.
 You can login using the credentials in [settings.development.json](https://github.com/ics-software-engineering/meteor-application-template-react/blob/master/config/settings.development.json), or else register a new account.

+## Accessing the application on the web

+Coming soon...

 ## User Interface Demonstration